We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Compared to the rest of England

-London now has a similar proportion of its working-age population on out-of-work benefits than the rest of England - 13.5% compared to 13.9%.
+London now has a similar proportion of its working-age population on out-of-work benefits to the rest of England - both 14.4%.
 Pre-pandemic from 2013-2020, the proportion of the working-age population on out-of-work benefits was higher in the rest of England.
 During the pandemic, the trend was interrupted.
 In 2021 London had higher, and in 2022 roughly the same proportion of its working-age population on out-of-work benefits than the rest of England.

 Want to know more?